California Fire That Killed 3 Threatens Thousands of Homes

 “We’re encouraged that the wind activity appears to be dying down,” Gov. Gavin Newsom said.
 “The rest of the week looks a little more favorable.”

-PHOTOS: Bay Area Sky Turns Orange and Yellow As Smoke Blankets Region

 Melley reported from Los Angeles.
-Associated Press writers John Antczak in Los Angeles and Olga R. Rodriguez in San Francisco contributed to this report.
+Associated Press writers Adam Beam in Gridley, John Antczak in Los Angeles and Olga R. Rodriguez in San Francisco contributed to this report.